Scientific Name: Melissa Officinalis

 Cortisol levels rise naturally about thirty minutes after we rise in the morning, to give us a natural caffeine boost and then begin to fall.

 However, this natural cycle is not the same in babies.
 Until they are about two years old, they do not control cortisol levels themselves, instead, the levels mimic their mother’s.
 This has tragic consequences in postpartum depression.
-Poor baby suffers a cataclysmic onslaught of hormones, and of course, distressed screams more that pushes mum further into darkness.
+Poor baby suffers a cataclysmic onslaught of hormones, and of course, distressed screams more that push mum further into darkness.

-Melissa Essential Oil for Post Partum Mothers
+Melissa Essential Oil for Post-Partum Mothers

-Studies show that postpartum mothers treated with lemon balm extracts suffered less baby blues in the first 14 days after delivery.
-We would expect to see a similar outcome with Melissa essential oil.
-Consider blending with rose essential oil, which also has a positive effect on cortisol levels.
+Studies show that postpartum mothers treated with Lemon Balm extracts suffered less baby blues in the first 14 days after delivery.
+We would expect to see a similar outcome with Melissa Essential Oil.
+Consider blending with Rose Essential Oil, which also has a positive effect on cortisol levels.
 Melissa extracts, again have been proven to reduce after-birth pains.
-Again, using the Melissa essential oil may help to reduce those too.
+Again, using the Melissa Essential Oil may help to reduce those too.

-Melissa essential oil has a mildly hypoallergenic effect, which is particularly helpful against hayfever when blended with Roman Chamomile essential oil.
+Melissa Essential Oil has a mildly hypoallergenic effect, which is particularly helpful against hay fever when blended with Roman Chamomile Essential Oil.

 Paracelsus and His Elixir of Life